All Episodes

 Yeah, you too.

-And our uh lovely New York State government's trying to push a labor bill, and it's gonna devastate our farmers.
+I'm calling because I'm a farmer in upstate New York, and our lovely New York state government is trying to push a labor bill, and it's going to devastate our farmers.

-What is I'm not familiar with the bill.
+I'm not familiar with the bill.

 Tell me about it.

-Um as you know, farming, you can't really you know, when it comes to harvest season, you can't uh Mother Nature dictates a lot of what you can do.
+And as you know, farming, you can't really, you know, when it comes to harvest season, you can't.

-And now they're trying to force us into a 40 hour work week.
+And now they're trying to force us into a 40-hour work week.

-That's not gonna work well for anybody.
+That's not going to work well for anybody.

-Look, the farmers that I knew and heard of and and interviewed over the course of my life, I can tell you they're up before the sun rises and they're not done until the sun sets.
+Look, the farmers that I knew and heard of and interviewed over the course of my life, I can tell you they're up before the sun rises and they're not done until the sun sets.

-So it's not a nine to five job, and you know, in the case of of many farmers, it's it's every single day, including Saturday and Sunday, you don't get a day off.
+And, you know, in the case of many farmers, it's every single day, including Saturday and Sunday.

 Right.